Make Your Book Appetizing to Your Audience. Get Some Great Ideas for Book Covers.

 The design of YOUR book cover, specifically, will need to possess the following qualities mentioned in the partial list above.
 Your book cover should also:

-You can definitely start to see how “a nice cover” will not do you’re book justice.
+You can definitely start to see how “a nice cover” will not do your book justice.

 Figuring out HOW to produce these effects on your audience is where book marketing savvy strongly comes into play.